socallinuxexpo/scale-network/switch-configuration/README.md

 Public keys are stored in the authentication/keys directory and ARE PUBLIC.

 Keys must be at least 2048 bits.
+ED25519 is preferred, ECDSA and RSA keys are also acceptable in that order of preference

 Public keys will also become visible in all switch and router configurations.

 Since these are public keys, publication should not be a security risk.
 Should it become a security risk, SCALE will likely be the least of your worries, but we will make every effort to remove visibility to keys in the repository upon finding out that this is an issue.

+If your key becomes compromised, please notify us immediately.
+We recommend using a different key for SCaLE from your other activities to minimize the probability of cross-contagion from key compromise.

+We reserve the right to remove any key at any time in the event we suspect a key has been compromised.